 1. Finding the balance between your traditional culture and the Canadian way of life.

-2. Helping your kids adapt in school in terms of their studies and day to day activities.
+2. Helping your kids adapt to school in terms of their studies and day-to-day activities.

 3. Helping your kids make friends and deal with discrimination or bullies.